 Tor is a system for enabling anonymous communications on the Internet.
 Using it makes it more difficult to trace user activity to a specific user.
 It can hide visits to websites, online posts, instant messages and other forms of online communications.
 The intent of using Tor is to “protect the personal privacy of its users, as well as their freedom and ability to conduct confidential communication by keeping their Internet activities from being monitored”.

 In a nutshell, Tor directs Internet traffic through a free worldwide volunteer-overlay network consisting of thousands of relays and conceals a user’s location and usage from anyone conducting network surveillance or traffic analysis.
 Tor is not meant to completely solve the issue of anonymity on the web nor is it designed to completely erase anyone’s tracks.
-Instead, it is designed to reduce the likelihood of sites tracing actions and data back to the user.
+Instead, it is designed to reduce the likelihood of sites or governments tracing actions and data back to the user.

 How Does Tor Work?
 (In Terms Anyone Can Understand)